17-day mountain bike trip in Western Uganda

 Summary

-Some of the highlights: Semuliki National Park, Uganda’s highest peak Mount Rwenzori, Lake Mburo National Park, Kibale National Park where monkeys gather by the roadside, the Kazinga Channel where hippos are easily spotted, car and boat safaris, and the Batwa Trail offering a glimpse into authentic Ugandan life.
-The highlights are endless.
-This journey through Uganda is always a good choice.
-We promise.
+Just a few highlights lined up: Semuliki National Park, Uganda’s highest mountain Mount Rwenzori, Lake Mburo National Park, Kibale National Park where monkeys literally sit by the side of the road, the Kazinga Channel where you will undoubtedly spot hippos, car and boat safaris to join, the Batwa trail that brings you closer to real Ugandan life.
+The highlights are endless if you ask us.
+This journey through Uganda is always a great choice.

-Would you rather take a solo trip to Uganda instead of joining a group?
-That’s absolutely possible.
-Check out Individual Trips – Uganda for ideas.
+Would you rather take a private tour to Uganda instead of joining a group?
+That is, of course, possible.

 Departure Dates

-Cycling Holidays in Uganda: 17 Days of Mountain Biking through the West
+Cycling in Uganda: 17 days travelling by MTB through the west

 Daily Itinerary